 Their brand was founded in 2011 and began franchising in 2014.
 They now boast more than 1,700 studios in 45 countries.
 A total initial investment between $100,000 and $300,000 is normal, including an ongoing 7% royalty fee and 2% advertisement fee for the initial five-year contract.

 Established in 2002, Snap Fitness is synonymous with gym buffs.
 A 24/7 gym with a no-frills approach to fitness that provides its members with a low-cost monthly membership.
 The gym franchise is hugely popular and leverages real-time fitness data tracking to elevate the member experience.

-The total upfront investment for a Snap franchise ranges from $150,000 to just over $500,000.
+The total initial investment for a Snap franchise ranges from $150,000 to just over $500,000.
 Snap Fitness encompasses around 2,000 gyms in 26 countries.
 They provide around-the-clock access to fitness, focusing on functional, cardio, strength, and group training.

 As a franchisor, Club Pilates supports real estate, sales, marketing, recruitment, and training.
-The total investment for a franchise goes up to $280,000, depending on the size of your facility.
+The total initial investment for a franchise goes up to $280,000, depending on the size of your facility.
 An initial franchise contract lasts ten years, with ongoing fees contingent on gross sales.